The national park spans over four provinces : West Sumatra, Jambi, Bengkulu and South Sumatra.

 How to get there ?

 From Kersik Tuo, take a bemo heading North and stop at Pelompek village (5’000Rp).
 You’ll then have to walk or take an ojek for 10’000Rp to the trailhead.
 There you have a couple of houses.
-On your right you have Pak Edes’ Losmen, whose very nice family also seems to manage the sale of national park tickets on their behalf.
+On your right you have Pak Edes’ Losmen, whose very nice family also seems to manage the sale of national park tickets to visitors.

 National park ticket is required here.
 It costs 150’000Rp for foreigners and 5’000Rp for locals.